Soarin'

-Soarin', also known as Soarin' Over California, Soarin' Around the World, Soaring Over the Horizon and Soaring: Fantastic Flight, is a flight motion simulator attraction at Disney California Adventure, Epcot, Shanghai Disneyland, and Tokyo DisneySea.
+Soarin' is a flight motion simulator attraction and film at Disney California Adventure, Epcot, Shanghai Disneyland, and Tokyo DisneySea; the attraction is known under various names, varying by park.
+(Note: Various titles for the Soarin' films include Soarin' (Epcot – California Version, 2005–2016), Soarin' Over California (California Adventure (2001–2016 & 2019–Present) and Epcot (2023–2024) – California Version), Soarin' Around the World, Soaring Over the Horizon, Soaring: Fantastic Flight (California Adventure and Epcot (2016–Present), Shanghai (2016–Present), and Tokyo DisneySea (2019–Present), respectively – Global Version), and Soarin' Across America (Epcot and California Adventure – American Version, 2026).)
 It employs a mechanical lift system, a projected presentation on an 80 ft concave 180-degree dome screen, and artificial scents and wind to simulate a hang gliding flight over locations in six of the world's continents.
 Many consider it the first flying theater.

-The attraction's first iteration, Soarin' Over California, was an opening day attraction at Disney California Adventure on February 8, 2001.
+The original ride, Soarin' Over California, was an opening day attraction at Disney California Adventure on February 8, 2001.
 It took guests over several locations in California and included a pre-show on the history of California's aviation industry.
-A second installation premiered at Epcot in Walt Disney World under the name Soarin four years later in 2005.
+The ride opened at Epcot in 2005, with the name shortened to Soarin.

-The current global version of the ride debuted at Shanghai Disneyland as Soaring Over the Horizon on June 16, 2016.
-The American versions were also replaced with the new film as Soarin' Around the World on June 17.
-A fourth version of the attraction, Soaring: Fantastic Flight, opened at Tokyo DisneySea on July 23, 2019.
+A new film was developed for the Shanghai Disneyland resort, debuting as Soaring Over the Horizon on June 16, 2016.
+This film features landmarks and landscapes from around the world.
+The Disneyland and Walt Disney World versions were also replaced with the film the following day, titled as Soarin' Around the World.
+On July 23, 2019, the film at the Tokyo Disneyland Resort as Soaring: Fantastic Flight.

 After an initial limited return engagement during the summer of 2019, the original Soarin' Over California has returned to Disney California Adventure annually as part of the park's Food & Wine Festival during the spring season.

 A third film, Soarin' Across America, has been announced for Disney's celebration of the United States Semiquincentennial at the California and Florida locations in Summer 2026.
+The EPCOT version debuted on May 26, 2026, and the Disneyland version debuted on July 2, 2026.